jonathom/detect_deforestation/README.md

 A) Investigate `iMax` Parameter of `Gapfill` Function
 -----------------------------------------------------

-We investiagted different values for the `iMax` parameter in Gapfill algorithm, and found that results were not significantly different (did neither improve nor impair accuracies), although the calculation using `iMax = infinite`, i.e. completely gapfilled data, resulted in the
+We investigated different values for the `iMax` parameter in Gapfill algorithm, and found that results were not significantly different (did neither improve nor impair accuracies), although the calculation using `iMax = infinite`, i.e. completely gapfilled data, resulted in the